 If you want even more detailed information on a mutual fund, then you can read through the "Semiannual Report" and/or "Annual Report" for the year.
 Furthermore, the "Statement of Additional Information" (SAI) generally provides even more detail the Prospectus document may have left out, which can be very insightful at times.

 In short, this alone is how you evaluate a mutual fund.
-However, the specifications on what I look for and any shortcuts I use to speed up this evaluation process are discussed below.
-Moreover, I usually only read the Prospectus or visit the fund's website if it passes the evaluation process outlined in this article, which can be done entirely through mutual fund research websites.
+However, the specifications on what I look for and any shortcuts I use to speed up this evaluation process are discussed later in this article.
+Moreover, reading the Prospectus is not even necessary until it passes the evaluation process outlined in this article, which can be done entirely through mutual fund research websites.

 Besides the mutual fund's website and Prospectus document, below is a list of free-to-use websites and tools I recommend to research and evaluate mutual funds: